trystan-geoffre/Deep-Learning-TF/README.md

 **RNN (Recurrent Neural Network):**
 Type of artificial neural network which uses sequential data or time series data.
-Commonly used for ordinal or temporal problems: language translation, NLP, speech recognition, image captioning Used by Siri, voice search, and Google Translate.
+Commonly used for ordinal or temporal problems: language translation, NLP, speech recognition, image captioning.
+Used by Siri, voice search, and Google Translate.

 **NLP (Natural Language Processing):**